Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 |U4	|N/A	|1	|SOT-23-5	|NCP718ASN300T1G 	|3V0 voltage regulator|
 |U5	|N/A	|1	|TSOP-I-40 (18.4x10mm)	|AM29F080B	|Flash memory|

 The PCB was designed on purpose with "big" surface mount components only.
-Anything smaller than the 0603 footprint would just make no sense for cartmodding.
+Anything smaller than the 0603 footprint would just make no sense on such a "big" PCB.

 ## Overview of JLCPCB ordering options